Uncovering Your Signature Style: The 7-Day Challenge

 What do I spend most of my time doing?

-What parts of my wardrobe frustrate me (too fussy, not practical, doesn’t fit my rhythm)?
+What parts of my wardrobe frustrate me?

 Do This: